Subscribie/subscribie/docs/content/en/docs/Tasks/update-subscription-card-details.md

 date: 2023-06-06
 weight: 5
 description: >
-  How to Update/Change Subscription Card Details
+  Just changed your card and need to pay for your Subscribie subscription?
+Follow these steps to Update/Change Subscription Card Details
 ---

 ## Steps to Update/Change Subscription Card Details